Seder (Bible)

 A seder (plural: sedarim) is part of a biblical book in the Masoretic Text of the Hebrew Bible.

 In the Torah

 The text of the Torah is divided into roughly 150 sedarim though sources disagree on the exact number.
 Differing texts record 141, 154 or 167 sedarim.

 The division of the Torah into sedarim is a result of the ancient custom of a triennial cycle for Torah reading.
-The Babylonian Talmud states that it was the custom of Jews in Israel to read the Torah in a three-year cycle.
+The Babylonian Talmud states that it was the custom of Jews in Israel to read the Torah in about three-year cycle.
+A combination of two reading cycles of the appropriate length including leap years lasted seven years as the Shemita cycle.
+The division of the Torah into sederim was also accompanied by the Haftara corresponding to the division.
+The Haftara according to this reading cycle was preserved in fragments from the Cairo Geniza.
+Yosef Ofer identified the various lists of haftarot and compiled a list of all the haftarot according to the three-year custom.

+Throughout the generations, this division was mentioned many times and some of the Midrash books, such as Midrash Tancuma and Deuteronomy Rabbah, are divided according to it.
+It is also mentioned in editions of Bible commentaries.

 In other parts of the Bible

 The books of Nevi'im and Ketuvim are also divided into sedarim.
 Unlike the parashot (another subdivision of the biblical books in the Masoretic Text that is indicated by various spacing techniques), which are thematic divisions of the text, the divisions indicated by the sedarim is mostly quantitative.
 In Tiberian masoretic manuscripts, it is noted in the margin.

 In this part there are 293 sedarim, which are the numbers of weekdays during the year, some people read that 293 Sedarim in addition to the parashah and complete the whole Bible every year.